AndrePereiraSF/bolt-web-messenger/README.md

 # Bolt Web Messenger

-## How to Run
+## How to Run it
-1. Install dependencies with yarn
+1. Install dependencies with yarn.

 * `yarn`

-2. Run server.js with node to handle the websocket connection
+2. Run server.js with node to handle the websocket connection.

 * `node server.js`

-3. Open index.html in as many browser tabs as you like
+3. Open index.html in as many browser tabs as you like ->

 ![Bolt Nickname Selection](/samples/img01.png)